Quick Answer

 - Discretionary authority must be in writing BEFORE any discretionary trading, must name a specific individual, and each order still needs prompt principal approval.

-- Time-and-price discretion is same-day only for retail; hold the order to the next day and full written discretionary authority is required.
+- Time-and-price discretion is same-day only by default; hold the order to the next day and full written discretionary authority is required, unless the customer already gave a specific written, signed, dated extension, or the institutional not-held GTC exception applies.

 - The supervisory-control annual report goes to senior management, not to FINRA.